fieldtrip/website/tutorial/connectivity.md

 {% include markup/info %}
 Rather than using a sourcemodel in the beamformer that consists of all three (x, y, z) directions, you can also have the beamformer compute the filter for only the optimal source orientation.
 This is implemented using the _cfg.lcmv.fixedori='yes'_ option.

-Recompute the spatial filter for the optimal source orientation and using that spatial filter (a 1x151 vector) recompute the time-series.
+Recompute the spatial filter for the optimal source orientation and using that spatial filter (a 1x151 vector) recompute the time series.

-Investigate and describe the difference between the two time-series.
+Investigate and describe the difference between the two time series.
 What is the difference between the two dipole orientations?

 Note that one orientation is represented in the SVD matrix "u" and the other is in the source.avg.ori field.
 {% include markup/end %}